8.5.3 Responsibilities of nominee

 Policy reference: SS Guide 8.5.2 Correspondence nominee

 Cancellation of arrangements

 The nominee or the principal can cancel a nominee arrangement at any time.
 Extreme care should be taken in cases that involve a nominee that has a power of attorney or enduring power of attorney or a legally appointed guardian.
 The Secretary has the discretion to suspend or revoke appointments of nominees under the Act, including nominees who have a power of attorney or an enduring power of attorney.
 However, a delegate should not appoint a third party where a power of attorney or enduring power of attorney exists without a compelling reason.
-Furthermore, Centrelink nominee appointments where there is a State/Territory Court, Tribunal, Guardianship or Administration Order in place should not be revoked at the request of the principal.
+Furthermore, Services Australia nominee appointments where there is a state/territory court, tribunal, guardianship or administration order in place should not be revoked at the request of the principal.
 This is because such orders will generally only be made where the principal can no longer provide rational instructions.
-Where such an order is in place, the delegate will need to contact the relevant State/Territory Authority when the principal requests a change in the nominee arrangement.
+Where such an order is in place, the delegate will need to contact the relevant state/territory authority when the principal requests a change in the nominee arrangement.

 There is a specific power to revoke nominee appointments in the circumstances set out in SS(Admin)Act section 123E.
 The Secretary or his delegate may revoke an appointment where:

-- the Secretary has given the nominee a notice under SS(Admin)Act section 123K and the nominee informs the Secretary of an event or change in circumstances affecting his or her ability to act as a nominee, or
+- the Secretary has given the nominee a notice under SS(Admin)Act section 123K and the nominee informs the Secretary of an event or change in circumstances affecting their ability to act as a nominee, or

-- the Secretary has given the nominee a notice under SS(Admin)Act section 123K and the nominee does not comply with the notice.
+- the Secretary has given the nominee a notice under SS(Admin)Act sections 123K or 123L and the nominee does not comply with the notice.